polavishnu4444/osdu-infrastructure/infra/templates/osdu-r3-resources/environments/image_repository/README.md

 export $(cat $DOT_ENV | xargs)
 ```

-2. Execute the following command to configure your local Azure CLI.
+2.Execute the following command to configure your local Azure CLI.

 ```bash
 # This logs your local Azure CLI in using the configured service principal.
 az login --service-principal -u $ARM_CLIENT_ID -p $ARM_CLIENT_SECRET --tenant $ARM_TENANT_ID
 ```

-3. Navigate to the `terraform.tfvars` terraform file.
+3.Navigate to the `terraform.tfvars` terraform file.
 Here's a sample of the terraform.tfvars file for this template.

 ```HCL
 resource_group_name     = "osdu-r2-acr"